esteves67/whatsupgenius/README.md

 We will use this to respond to incoming messages and add songs to the playlist.

 Create a [Twilio account](https://www.twilio.com/try-twilio) then add your *authentification token* to the `application.yml`.
-Now, go to [Twilio Whatsapp sandbox](https://www.twilio.com/console/sms/whatsapp/sandbox), copy the phone number and add it to `application.yml` too.
+Now, go to [Twilio Whatsapp sandbox](https://www.twilio.com/console/sms/whatsapp/sandbox), copy the phone number and add it to `application.yml`.
+Also copy the code that looks like `join xxx-list` then add it to `application.yml`.

 ### Just a last thing to do